Atlantic Hall: Sports

 The students participate in sporting activities such as soccer, basketball and swimming.
-An annual interhouse sports is held yearly on january.
+An annual interhouse sports competition is held yearly in January.

 Medical facilities

 The school has a clinic with a doctor and nurses resident, in the school compound.
-It has both a reception and waiting area.
-Also, they have both a male and a female ward for students or patients that need to stay over night and be looked after.
+It has both a reception and a waiting area.
+Also, they have both a male and a female ward for students or patients who need to stay overnight and be looked after.

 PTA

 The school has a Parent Teacher Association open to teachers and parents.
 They host open day's for different year groups, where parents and their children can come in and have informative conversations with their various students.

 Projects

 The Atlantts; it has donated a fully equipped clinic and ambulance to the school.
 It is currently working on a fully equipped and well-furnished sports centre.

 Staff

-The school staff consists of teachers, sport coordinators, cleaners, housemistresses, doctors, nurses, librarians and security guards.
+The school staff consists of teachers, sports coordinators, cleaners, housemistresses, doctors, nurses, librarians and security guards.
 The number of academic and non-academic staff exceeds 150.